-We often look at car from a U.S. perspective, but the 132 was never sold in North America.
-It would have been a good choice for the U.S. market and fairly easy to federalize, but that never happened.
-This 1979 132 comes courtesy of Jørgen Romsås Olsen of Norway.
+We often look at cars from a U.S. perspective, but the 132 was never sold in North America.
+It would have been a good choice for the U.S. market and fairly easy to federalize, but Fiat never seemed interested in making that happen.
+This 1979 132, a rare survivor, comes courtesy of Jørgen Romsås Olsen of Norway.

 Fiat’s Big Cars

-During the long tenure of Dante Giacosa, officially Fiat’s engineering boss from 1937 to 1970 (though his titles changed in 1950), the attention was always on small cars – starting with the original 500, then the Nuova 500, the 600, and ultimately the 127/128 which came towards the end of his tenure.
+During the long tenure of Dante Giacosa, officially Fiat’s engineering boss from 1937 to 1970 (though his titles changed in 1950), the attention was always on small cars starting with the original 500, then the Nuova 500, the 600, and ultimately the 127 and 128 which came towards the end of his tenure.

-Small cars were synonymous with Fiat by then, but the company dominated Italy like no other manufacturer anywhere, commanding an 80-90% market share.
+Small cars were synonymous with Fiat by then, but the company dominated Italy like few other manufacturers have ever dominated any market, commanding an 80-90% market share.
 Consequently, it made cars for every purse and purpose for a long time.
 In the 1960s, buyers wanting a big car from Fiat bought an 1800 or a 2300, big (for Europe) rear drivers with nice fittings, the range being topped by the Ghia-bodied 2300S coupes.

-To replace the 1500 and the 1500L, the answer was a bigger and more powerful version of the 1500 that leveraged some of the new 124’s technology – it was this car that became the Fiat 125.
+To create a successor to the 1500 and the 1500L, the answer was a bigger and more powerful version of the 1500 that leveraged some of the new 124’s technology, and car became the Fiat 125.

 The 125 used only the Aurelio Lampredi-designed 90-hp 1,608-cc twin-cam four from the 124 Sport.
 A year after it went on sale, it also got an optional 5-speeder for 1968 and a 100-hp 125 “S” variant.
-This made the 125 a vastly nicer car to drive than the wheezy 1500L or the old mid-size 1500.
-The older chassis did not have quite the same sharp handling as the 124, but the smooth and revvy engine made up for any shortcomings.
+This made the 125 a vastly nicer car to drive than the wheezy 1500L or the old midsize 1500.
+The older chassis did not offer the same sharp handling as the 124, but the smooth and revvy engine made up for most shortcomings.

 The 125 also effectively replaced the slow-selling Fiat 1800, leaving the 2300 to grow into a de facto luxury car – 1969’s 130, powered by another Lampredi engine, this time a sonorous 140-hp V6 in a thoroughly modern chassis.

-The rising tide of consumerism meant more appetite for vehicles generally and, among those who already had vehicles, ever larger ones.
-The Fiat 1100 was a middle class car in the early 50s, the 1,116-cc Fiat 128 was a working class machine in 1970.
+The rising tide of consumerism meant an increased appetite for vehicles generally and, among those who already had cars, ever larger ones.
+The Fiat 1100 was a middle class car in the early 50s, but its descendant, the 1,116-cc Fiat 128, was a working class machine in 1970.
 But in the late 1960s Italy’s economy began to cool, rocked by strikes, political clashes (sometimes involving assassinations, bombings, and arson), and dissatisfaction with Italy’s ruling Christian Democracy party.